This post may include affiliate links; see our disclosure policy.

 • Salt and pepper

-The most important thing about this red lentil soup recipe: don’t overcook it!
-Cook red lentils too long and they lose their shape and turn into a mush.
-Sometimes that’s what’s desired, like in this delicious Masoor Dal recipe (Indian red lentils).
+One important thing about red lentil soup is to make sure not to overcook it!
+If you cook red lentils too long, they lose their shape and turn into a mush.
+Sometimes that’s what you want, like in masoor dal (Indian red lentils).
 But in this soup, you’ll want the lentils to be just tender but still hold their shape.

-Make sure to keep an eye on the soup: simmer it just 7 to 10 minutes until the lentils are just soft but before they break apart.
-Keep in mind that some brands of split red lentils are smaller than others, meaning they cook slightly differently.
-For example, we’ve noticed one brand we buy cooks much faster than others.
+Keep an eye on this soup and simmer 7 to 10 minutes until the lentils are just soft, but before they break apart.
+Some brands of split red lentils are smaller than others, meaning they cook slightly differently.
+We’ve actually noticed one brand we often buy cooks much faster than others!

 Red lentil soup

-Try as we might, a cup of red lentil soup always needs a little side dish to make it a filling meal.
+Even though lentils are very filling, a cup of red lentil soup usually needs a side dish to make it a filling meal.
 Here are some of the items we like to pair it with:

 Save this recipe!